Don’t know what you want?

 As with any fog, there’s a circle of clarity around you.
 You can see, but you can’t see far.

 Life seems to work much the same way.
 You can’t plan out your whole life.
-You can decide on a direction, sure, but then you have to come back to this moment, and take action from here.
+You can decide on a direction, sure, but then you have to come back to this moment, and let life move you.

 I like to use the example of using a GPS in a car.
-It gives you instructions step by step, not all in one go.
+Instructions are given step-by-step, not in one go.

 So what I do is move in the direction that feels the most magnetic.
 I keep putting one foot in front of the other, and I do the best with what I have.